Raw Tips

 1. The destruction of natural enzymes and bacteria that are beneficial to a healthy gut microbiome.

-1. Even lightly cooking raw foods can cause a change in the structure of proteins and fats.
+1. Even lightly cooking raw meats and organs can cause a change in the structure of proteins and fats.

 1. When raw meat is properly cooked, the mineral content per gram of meat can actually increase.
 This is because minerals are not heat sensitive, so are not altered by the cooking process.
 As water loss occurs in the meat as it is being cooked, the weight of the meat decreases but the mineral content remains the same, resulting in a higher mineral content per gram of meat.
 For example, when prepared properly, cooked beef liver is higher in copper per gram than raw beef liver—this is because the cooked liver has less water weight diluting the mineral content.